-Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to almos We say "(No deductible)" when it do st all benefits in this Section. bes not apply.
-Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except as excluded below.
-Insulin Disposable needles and syringes for the administration of covered medications Drugs for sexual dysfunction (see Prior authorization on page 11) Contraceptive drugs and devices Fertility drugs Growth Hormone drugs \$15 per generic (30-day supply) \$40 per brand name (30-day supply) \$55 for non-formulary drugs (30-day supply) \$30 per generic (90-day supply through mail service, or 90-day walk-in pharmacy) \$80 per brand name (90-day supply through mail service, or 90-day walk-in pharmacy) \$110 for non-formulary drugs (90-day supply through mail service, or 90-day walk-in pharmacy) Note: If there is no generic equivalent available, you will still have to pay the brand name copay.
-Women's contraceptive drugs and devices Nothing Not covered: All charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Vitamins, nutrients and food supplements even if a physician prescribes or administers them Nonprescription medicines Drugs obtained from a non-Plan pharmacy, unless emergency • Anorexiants Drugs and medications not approved by the FDA • DESI drugs (i.e. drugs which are of questionable therapeutic value as designated by the FDA's Federal Drug Efficacy Study) Any other drug deemed not medically necessary by the Plan.
-Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependency are covered under the Tobacco cessation benefit (See page 26).
+Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to almos We say "(No deductible)" when it do st all benefits in this Section.
+Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan \$15 per generic (30-day supply) physician and obtained from a Plan pharmacy or through our mail order program: \$40 per brand name (30-day supply) • Drugs and medicines that by Federal law of the United States require \$55 for non-formulary drugs (30-day supply) a physician's prescription for their purchase, except as excluded below. \$30 per generic (90-day supply through mail service, or 90-day walk-in pharmacy) • Insulin Disposable needles and syringes for the administration of covered medications \$80 per brand name (90-day supply through mail service, or 90-day walk-in pharmacy) • Drugs for sexual dysfunction (see Prior authorization on page 16) \$110 for non-formulary drugs (90-day supply Contraceptive drugs and devices through mail service, or 90-day walk-in pharmacy) • Fertility drugs Note: If there is no generic equivalent Growth Hormone drugs available, you will still have to pay the brand name copay.
+Women's contraceptive drugs and devices Nothing • The "morning after pill" is considered preventive service under contraceptives with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
+The "morning after pill" should be addressed under the pharmacy benefit as an over-the counter (OTC) emergency contraceptive drug.
+Vitamin D Supplements Nothing Coverage for vitamin D supplements for adults age 65 years and older.
+Not covered: All charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance • Vitamins (with the exception of Vitamin D for adults 65 and older), nutrients and food supplements even if a physician prescribes or administers them Nonprescription medicines · Drugs obtained from a non-Plan pharmacy, unless emergency • Anorexiants Drugs and medications not approved by the FDA • DESI drugs (i.e. drugs which are of questionable therapeutic value as designated by the FDA's Federal Drug Efficacy Study) • Any other drug deemed not medically necessary by the Plan.
+Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependency are covered under the Tobacco cessation benefit (See page 31).